wp-plugins/wp-admin-bar-removal/readme.txt

 Rules:

 1. Compatible with: WordPress, bbPress, Buddypress.
-1. Unified Coding to run with WordPress 3.1+ to 3.7+ or later.
+1. Unified Coding to run with WordPress 3.1+ to 3.7+
 1. Ready to Single and Network Multisite Environment.
 1. All in One Disabler Remover 28px, Bump CB, Node, Shadow, Pointer, Profile, Code.
 1. The configuration of this plugin is Automattic!